Competition

 The case can also be made that competition can be taken too far.
 Wars, genocide, discrimination, conspicuous consumption, and arrogance over others are obvious examples.
 Even population growth is a competitive trait, because it gives one group a greater advantage over another.

-Many types of competition have unintended unpleasant side effects because the competitor cared more for its own self-interests than others.
-The outstanding example is the environmental crisis we now find ourselves in.
+Many types of competition have unpleasant side effects because the competitor cared more for its own self-interests than others.
+One example is the environmental crisis we now find ourselves in.
 This crisis is clearly caused mostly by competition and can only be resolved by global cooperation.
 However, once resolved we must be certain to remain cooperative.
-Groups have rallied before to a common cause, but in all cases they have eventually reverted back to their own self-interest.
+Groups have rallied before to a common cause but in most cases they have eventually reverted back to their own self-interest.
 Thus long term global cooperation is a key subgoal to sustain the problem solution.